Q. When can I register?

 Q. Are there any other costs?

-A. As mentioned, all players must be active members of US Lacrosse for which you'll pay $25 when registering with them online.
+A. As mentioned, all players must be active members of US Lacrosse for which you'll pay $30 when registering with them online.
 Equipment is the largest other cost.
-Girls equipment will cost in the neighborhood of $75 to $100.
-In addition, players will need to purchase the kilt portion of their uniform (approximately $15).
-The uniform tops are purchased by MYL Girls and are lent to the players for the season.
+Girls equipment will cost in the neighborhood of $75 to $200.
+In addition, players will need to purchase the skort portion of their uniform (approximately $15) and socks (approx $8).
+The uniform tops (pinnies) are purchased by MGYL Girls and are lent to the players for the season(s) they play.
+We collect all pinnies once players "retire" from our program.

 Q. What equipment is needed?